Christopher Yohmei Blasdel: History

 His publications in English include The Shakuhachi, A Manual for Learning originally published in 1988 by Ongaku no Tomo-sha, the first book on shakuhachi technique and history in the English language published by a major publishing company (later re-written and published by Printed Matter Press in 2008).
 In 2006, Ongaku no Tomo-sha published the Japanese version of this manual.
 In 2005, Printed Matter Press published his semi-autobiographic account of his life in Japan The Single Tone, A Personal Journey into Shakuhachi Music.
+This book is now available on Amazon Kindle.
+In 2024 Blasdel's seminal work on the lyrics of jiuta sōkyoku songs, Jiuta Sōkyoku Lyrics and Explanations--Songs of the Floating World was published by Routledge Press.

 His Japanese publications include Shakuhachi Odessei—Ten no Neiro ni Miserarete (「尺八オデッセイ—天の音色に魅せられて」Kawade Shobo Shinsha, 2000, translated and adapted into English as The Single Tone).
 This work was awarded the Sixth Rennyo Prize for Non Fiction in 1999.